appliedfm/appliedfm.github.io/_posts/2021-11-08-structures_are_better_than_tuples.markdown

     * Tuples force you to write your own projections.
 This is tedious.
     * Structures provide projections automatically.
 * Matching & destructing
-    * Tuples are hard to match & destruct again due to their shape.
+    * Tuples are hard to match & destruct due to their shape.
-    * Structures are easier to destruct and even easier to `match`.
+    * Structures are easier to destruct and even easier to `match ... end`.

 Structures are better than tuples.